Goodbye To The Mexican Pizza -- A Fan Favorite That Had To Die

 The most obvious reason, of course, is because no one gets hurt.
 But a close second, and often-overlooked reason for why peace and harmony rule is because when different cultures get along, they start swapping recipes.
 It’s like tearing open a brand new pack of baseball cards only to find out that you have some duplicates and your neighbor has a card you want and you have one he wants.
 So you just trade straight up and basically become pals after that single encounter.
 But one clear example of cultural companionship at work is the Mexican Pizza.

 That is, I shit you not, just the first third of Taco Bell’s ramblings on the Mexican Pizza.
-So clearly they saw it as important to their menu at some point.
-But that world peace talk wasn’t enough to justify the cancellation of the dish in an effort to meet the company’s stated packaging goals.
+Clearly they saw it as important to their menu at some point.
+But all that world peace talk wasn’t enough to justify the cancellation of the dish in an effort to meet the company’s stated packaging goals.
 And considering the scale at which Taco Bell makes food, the quest for peace of which they wax poetically is better off with them killing the Mexican Pizza and thereby decreasing waste and packaging production worldwide.

-Not to reach too far here, but I see this as an example of what life in 2020 demands of us.
+Not to stretch the fire sauce here, but I see this as an example of what life in 2020 demands of us.
 Doing things that will potentially piss people off in the name of progress (generally speaking, a segment of people being pissed off is certainly one of the signifiers of positive change being made).
 Letting our hard-earned wisdom guide us rather than the path of least resistance.

 God, I miss the days when we didn’t have to overthink fast food!

 Well, they’re gone.
 The thing about any sort of romanticization of the past is that it puts you on a slippery slope where “make America great again” is actually code for “allow me to be racist, sexist, ableist, etc. without you complaining about it.”
-Or when country songs about a simpler time also imply “before I was forced to know about the complexities of the world, even though they definitely still existed.”
+Or when country songs about a simpler time also imply “before I was forced to recognize the complexities of the world, even though they definitely still existed.”

-The fact is that in 2020, thanks to excellent food and ecology-based journalism and the numbers supplied by Taco Bell itself, we can see pretty easily that the Mexican Pizza had to go.
-Our ecological consciousness created its downfall, but it’s still better to be conscious.
-Right?
+The fact is that in 2020 — thanks to excellent food and ecology-based journalism and the numbers supplied by Taco Bell itself — we can see pretty easily that the Mexican Pizza had to go.
+Our environmental consciousness created its downfall.
+Which means we won’t get to enjoy it anymore.
+But it’s still better to be conscious.

 As much as I love the Mexican Pizza, I won’t cry for this perfect example of Taco Bell at its most authentically inauthentic.
 I won’t mourn this cultural mashup that was tastier than it had any right to be.
 I won’t lament the loss of the dish’s perfect topping ratios or its even distribution of meat, beans, sauce, and cheese.
 Instead, I’m choosing to see it as a sign of the times.
 I’m glad that waste management actually matters to a company whose core fanbase of people buying 12 tacos at a time at midnight may not make its purchasing decisions based on ecological factors.